-(11) The Office of Health Policy may discontinue the pilot program at a participant hospital at any time after reviewing the following:
+(8) The Office of Health Policy may discontinue the trial at a participant hospital at any time after reviewing the following:

 (a) Quarterly reports made by the American College of Cardiology - National Cardiovascular Data Registry (ACC-NCDR);

-(12) Upon notification to the hospital by the Office of Health Policy, the hospital shall terminate the pilot program and cease to perform primary angioplasty procedures.
+(9) Upon notification to the hospital by the Office of Health Policy, the hospital shall terminate the trial and cease to perform angioplasty procedures.

-(a) Evaluate and compare performance data of pilot hospitals with existing Kentucky angioplasty programs; and
+(a) Evaluate and compare performance data of hospitals participating in the trial with existing Kentucky angioplasty programs; and

-(b) Conduct an evaluation of the short-and long-term outcomes of patients undergoing primary angioplasty at pilot hospitals with those patients transferred to hospitals with open heart surgical backup.
+(b) Conduct an evaluation of the short-and long-term outcomes of patients undergoing angioplasty at hospitals participating in the trial with those patients transferred to hospitals with open heart surgical backup.